kaorahi/katawrap/README.md

 ## <a name="download"></a>Download

 Just download a ZIP file from [github](https://github.com/kaorahi/katawrap) (green "Code" button at the top), unzip it, and use it.
 No installation or external libraries are required, but [KataGo](https://github.com/lightvector/KataGo/) itself must be set up in advance.
 See the above examples for usage.
+(Change file names and paths as appropriate for your case.)

 ## <a name="overview"></a>Overview